jenniferbeni/home/README.md

 ## Connect Obsidian with Github repo
 Please refer to this [website](https://linked-blog-starter.vercel.app/connect-obsidian-vault-with-github) for the guilded steps.

+You can set up automatic pulls from the repository and enable autosave by navigating to Settings -> Community Plugins -> Git.
+You have the option to let it auto-save, or you can manually update by Ctrl + P to open the command palette and typing 'backup'.
+This will automatically commit and push your changes to the repository.

 ## Useful Obsidian Plugin
 1. GIT: obsidian://show-plugin?id=obsidian-git